WojciechKoz/Dimma/readme.md

 ## Abstract
 ![Visual Abstract](images/dimma-abstract.png)
 We propose Dimma, a semi-supervised approach that aligns with any camera by utilizing a small set of image pairs to replicate scenes captured under extreme lighting conditions taken by that specific camera.
-Dimma is the perfect solution for quickly creating your custom low-light image enhancement model for your camera, all without the need for extensive image pair collection.
+Dimma is the perfect solution for swiftly crafting a customized low-light image enhancement model for your camera, all without requiring an extensive collection of image pairs.

 ## Results
 ### Few-shot Dark